university-of-york/uoy-api-courses/README.md

 npm test
 ```

+Tests are run automatically upon creation of a pull request, configured in `.github/workflows/checks.yml`,
+and upon a merge into `dev` or `main` branches on Github as part of `.github/workflows/deploy.yml`

 ### Deployment

-Deployment to the development and production environments happen through GitHub actions that trigger automatically when new code is merged into the `dev` and `main` branches.
+Deployment to the development and production environments happen through GitHub actions that trigger automatically when
+new code is merged into the `dev` and `main` branches.

 The development version of the Courses API is available at [https://api.v1.courses.dev.app.york.ac.uk/courses](https://api.v1.courses.dev.app.york.ac.uk/courses).

 ### Code style

 The project defines rules for code formatting and style.
 Code is checked against these
-rules upon creation of a pull request and upon a merge into `dev` or `main` branches on Github.
+rules upon creation of a pull request, configured in `.github/workflows/checks.yml`,
+and upon a merge into `dev` or `main` branches on Github as part of `.github/workflows/deploy.yml`
-These checks are configured in `.github/workflows/checks.yml`.

 #### Formatting